RareSkills/blog/solidity-fixed-point/solidity-fixed-point.md

 The `uqdiv()` function simply does division of a fixed point number by an integer, which needs no extra steps.

 Uniswap uses this library to accumulate the prices for the TWAP oracle below.
-The TWAP adds the latest price every time an update happens into an accumulator (which is used to calculate the average price with additional steps, something outside outside the scope of this article).
+The TWAP adds the latest price every time an update happens into an accumulator (which is used to calculate the average price with additional steps, something outside the scope of this article).
 Since prices are represented as fractions, fixed point numbers are an ideal way to represent them.

 The variables `_reserve0` and `_reserve1` hold the most recent token balances of the pool and are uint112. `price0CumulativeLast` and `price1CumulativeLast` are UQ112x112 (fixed point numbers with an implied denominator of $2^{112}$).
 The code below from Uniswap V2 converts the numerator to a fixed point number (UQ112x112) and divides it by an integer (the denominator is not converted to a UQ112x112).
 The result is a fixed point number.